 You can serve fresh, or reduce heat and let stand for a few hours before your meal Just before serving, stir in the minced cilantro and parsley.
 The stew should be thick and very moist but not soupy; add additional stock or water if needed.
 Adjust seasonings to your liking.
 Serve in bowls.

-There are two ways to approach this Beauty Detox take on a holiday meal staple.
-If you prefer a stuffing recipe, leave out the quinoa and egg substitute.
-For a denser, grainier texture, similar to that of dressing, keep the quinoa and egg substitute in.
+There are two ways to approach this Beauty Detox version of a holiday meal staple.
+If you prefer it to be a lighter stuffing recipe, leave out the quinoa and egg substitute.
+If you’d prefer a denser, grainier texture, similar to that of traditional dressing, include the quinoa and egg substitute.

 - 1 medium onion